 - Physical facilities – making reasonable adjustments to buildings and facilities so they are easy for everyone to enter and move around

 We provide a range of guidance, tools and resources to help you provide access for all.
-Make some quick and low-cost improvements using ‘Easy does it' (PDF, 5MB); write an Access Statement and promote your accessibility using ‘Speak up!'
-(PDF, 2MB!), our annual Access for All award and the National Accessible Scheme.
+Make some quick and low-cost improvements using ‘Easy does it' (PDF, 5MB); write an Accessibility Guide and promote your accessibility using ‘Speak up!'
+(PDF, 2MB!), our annual Inclusive Tourism award and the National Accessible Scheme.

 Understanding the accessible tourism market